NellyBoi18/Deckd-Out/README.md

 As a user, I want to be able to view my leaderboard rank update as I play more games against other players.

-As a user, I want to be able to navigate betwee screens.
+As a user, I want to be able to navigate between screens.

+As a user, I want to be able to access the game lobby from any screen.

+As a user, I want the card data from the UI to connect with the Backend functionality in both Spades and Euchre logic.

+As a developer, I want more insight on how to connect frontend to backend.

+As a user, I want a graphical representation of the cards that I am playing with.

+As a user, I want to be able to see the game of Spades that I am playing.

 ### User Interface Requirements